 |Intragroup exemption under MiFID II - Article 2(1)(b)|

-Article 2(1)(b) has been transferred from MiFID I into MiFID II effectively in the same wording (the same applies to MiFID I Recital 11), however, its interactions with other MiFID II provisions rise certain doubts (see, for example, remarks on the matched principal trading).
+The legal base for intragroup transactions exemption under MiFID II is Article 2(1)(b), which has been transferred from MiFID I into MiFID II effectively in the same wording (the same applies to MiFID I Recital 11), however, its interactions with other MiFID II provisions evoke certain doubts (see, for example, remarks on the matched principal trading).

 Under the said provision persons providing investment services exclusively for their parent company, their subsidiaries and those of their parent company.
 This means that providing investment services for the benefit of group companies must be the only investment service that is undertaken.

-However, companies buying and selling financial instruments for ourselves are still able to use the group exemption.
-This is on account of the group exemption applies to investment services and not investment activities.
+However, companies buying and selling financial instruments for ourselves are still able to use the group exemption - because it applies to investment services and not investment activities.